davidwater/hokuyo-datareading-urg-node2/README.md

 ```
 $ ros2 run urg_node2 reading_laserscan
 ```
-4. The range data and the corresponding angles of the latest scan will show on the terminal and be saved in a 1080*2 matrix
+4. Click the enter button, the lidar will scan once and save into the CSV file